- Who is eligible for a rebate in the Yukon?

 Fuel charge rates

-As of April 1, 2024, the federal fuel charge rates will be:
+As of April 1, 2024, the federal fuel charge rates are:

 See the Yukon’s fuel charge rates for 2023 to 2030.
 Look under Table 2.